Will you need to file for the most recent reporting year in Georgia (country)? If the following is true, then the answer is probably “yes”. Did you:

 - In some cases, income on gains from investments and trading.

-- Any other non-exempt personal income on which Georgian tax has not already been paid.
+- Any other non-exempt personal or business income on which Georgian tax has not already been paid.

 What is not taxed:

-- Salary which had Georgian tax withheld at source.
+- Salary which has already had Georgian tax withheld at source.

 - Business income that was already taxed in Georgia.